Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Each portal the Catalyst shoots out will have one set of enemies it can spawn.

-Portals will change in colors based on how much HP they have left, very slowly regenerate if left alone
+Portals will change to less saturated colors based on how much HP they have left, very slowly regenerate if left alone

 - Multiple Tiers:
-	1. Small Dark Blue (Portals for the first few levels) (Enemies limited)
+	1. Small Dark Blue (Portals for the first few levels)
 	2. Medium Purple
 	3. Large Red

 ---